cardano-scaling/website/monthly/2024-11-monthly.md

 We have created a new version of the **npm package for the Mithril client WASM**, which is now compatible with NodeJS and bundler targets.
 This feature was requested by the community and will be released in the next `2550` distribution.

-### New Explorer Status
+### New explorer status

 We have enhanced the Mithril Explorer with a new status section that provides some key metrics and insights about the Mithril network.
-This new section is currently available on testing networks and will be generally available with the release of the next distribution `2550`.
+This new section is currently available on testing networks and will be generally available with the release of the next `2550` distribution.

 ![](img/2024-11-mithril-explorer-status.png)
-<small><center>The new status section of the Mithril Explorer</center></small>
+<small><center>The new Mithril Explorer status section</center></small>

 ### Nightly and backward compatibility workflows